fsiraj/dotfiles/README.md

 ## 🌈 Theme System

+> Works perfectly for the 4 themes (and their variants) showcased above

 **Synchronized theming across all applications!**

-Switch themes instantly using fzf-lua's colorscheme picker in Neovim, and watch as the entire development environment adapts seamlessly.
+> Switch themes instantly using fzf-lua's colorscheme picker - <kbd>\<Leader\>sc</kbd> - in Neovim, and watch as the entire development environment adapts seamlessly.

 **Want to add more themes?**

-- Define the palette in `get_palette()` with identical keys to existing palettes
-- Add a mapping to `get_hyde_theme()` if using Arch Linux
-- Add a mapping to `get_ghostty_theme()` if using Ghostty terminal
+> Add it to `style.lua` using any existing theme as a template.
+At a minimum, add an entry to `get_palette`.
+If using ghostty, ensure the theme is available (and can be found) with `get_ghostty_theme`.
+If using Arch with HyDE, ensure the theme is available and add an entry to `get_hyde_theme`.

 ---